ibexa/documentation-user/docs/commerce/discounts/work_with_discounts.md

 1. In the left panel, go to **Commerce** -> **Discounts**, and click **Create**.

-2. Select whether the discount applies to catalog or cart products and the product's type.
+2. Select whether the discount applies to catalog or cart products and the discount's type.

     Choose **Fixed amount** to deduct a specific amount of money from the base price of the product, or **Percentage** to calculate the deducted amount based on a specific percent value.

     ![New discount](new_discount.png)

-3. Provide general information about the new discount:
+3. In the **General properties** screen, provide general information about the new discount:

     1. In the **Global properties** area, provide an internal name of the discount and set the validity period.
     Toggle the **Permanent discount** on to make the discount valid until you manually disable it.